binerogroup/documentation/networking/router/static-routing.rst

 General concept
 ---------------

 Routing is the process of "giving directions" to IP-packages.
-Routing is (normally, exclusively in the context of Binero.Clouds implementation) done based on destination.
+Routing is (normally, exclusively in the context of Binero clouds implementation) done based on destination.
 There are who key parameters:

 - The destination IP
 - The gateway IP for the next hop